AlexisFlo/PROJNOTES-2023a/class-notes/Updating-ES6.md

 ## Steps

-The first step is search the professor's repository and find the updates of the code.
+1. The first step is to enter the professor's repository
-After that we can update the functions and interpolation of our code.
-Only 4 files have been to update.
+2. We compare our code with the professor's code.
+3. Once we find out what the differences are, we can update our code as the professor has it.
+4. We open our project and we go to the .js files and change what we have different.

+The result for this activity you can see below

 ## Results

-The result for this activity you can see below

 Before updating the code to match the professor's, I had already modified some imports.
 However, the only import I did not alter is located in the "www.js" file and this is the following one: